No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Actor:** Scammer/Spammer, Cybercriminal
 - **Purpose:** To manipulate the user into handing over their private keys, signing a malicious transaction, or signing a malicious program (logic signature) to steal funds and assets from their account
 - **Target:** Funds and assets in the user's account that can be sold for fiat money (e.g. USD, Euro)
 - **Action:** Actor creates a fake website that looks like the website of the trustworthy dApp, perhaps one the user has used before, with a URL that looks official.
-Then they post about the website on social media, possibly with a compromised account of a trustworthy person, to promote this fake website in a way that is enticing to users (e.g. "sign up for airdrop").
+Then they post about the website on social media, possibly with a compromised account of a typically trustworthy person or entity, to promote this fake website in a way that is enticing to users (e.g. "sign up for airdrop").
-- **Result of the action:** The private key of the account used to interact with website is compromised, and then funds and assets within account are stolen
+- **Result of the action:** The private key of the account the user used to interact with website is compromised, and then funds and assets within account are stolen
 - **Occurrence likelihood**: High
 - **Impact:** Low to high, depending on what funds and assets are in the user's account, for what purposes the user uses their account, how quickly users are warned, and how quickly the fake website is taken down
 - **Threat type:** Spoofing